MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/server-properties-in-analysis-services.md

 - For Azure AS and SSAS, server administrator permissions are required to modify server properties.
 - For Power BI, workspace admin permissions are required to modify workspace properties.
 Non-admin workspace users have Read only permissions to view workspace settings.

-## Power BI XMLA-based workspace settings
+## Power BI XMLA-based workspace properties

+Most properties in each of the categories described below support Read\Write, Read Only, or are unsupported for Power BI workspaces.

-In Power BI, the following workspace settings can override equivalent capacity settings for workspaces assigned to the capacity:
+The following [General](general-properties.md) workspace property settings can override equivalent capacity settings for workspaces assigned to the capacity:

 - ExternalCommandTimeout
 - ExternalConnectionTimeout